-Girl Scouts of Western Ohio provides a breakdown of cookie proceeds at swo.org/cookiecrumbles.
-We invite you to share this information with customers, girls, and their caregivers so everyone is clear on how the revenue raised through Product Programs makes it possible for your Girl Scout council to serve girls.
+Girl Scouts of Western Ohio provides a breakdown of "How the Cookie Crumbles" (where the cookie proceeds go) gswo.org/supportgirlssuccess.
+We invite you to share this information with customers, girls, and their caregivers so everyone's clear on how revenue raised through Product Programs makes it possible for your Girl Scout council to serve girls.
 Proceeds resulting from Product Programs support program activities-in fact, council-sponsored Product Programs are a primary way in which the council raises funds to support Girl Scouting.
 The percentage of money to be allocated to participating groups (like yours) is determined by the council and explained to girls and adults as part of the Product Program activity orientation.

 The income from Product Programs does not become the property of individual girl members.
-Girls, however, may be eligible for incentives and credits that they put toward council-sponsored camps, programs, and programmatic materials.
+Girls, however, may be eligible for incentives and credits that they put toward council-sponsored camps, programs and programmatic materials.